menu

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pittsfield - Chittenden is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Pittsfield - Chittenden is a town of construction workers and builders, professionals, and managers.
-There are especially a lot of people living in Pittsfield - Chittenden who work in management occupations (17.78%), sales jobs (8.13%), and office and administrative support (7.11%).
+Overall, Pittsfield - Chittenden is a town of professionals, managers, and construction workers and builders.
+There are especially a lot of people living in Pittsfield - Chittenden who work in management occupations (18.59%), sales jobs (7.95%), and office and administrative support (7.26%).

 Setting & Lifestyle

 Because of many things, Pittsfield - Chittenden is a great place for families with children to consider.
 First of all, many other families with children live here, making Pittsfield - Chittenden a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Pittsfield - Chittenden has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Pittsfield - Chittenden’s overall crime rate is lower than average for the country.
+Finally, Pittsfield - Chittenden’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The per capita income in Pittsfield - Chittenden in 2018 was $48,731, which is wealthy relative to Vermont and the nation.
-This equates to an annual income of $194,924 for a family of four.
-However, Pittsfield - Chittenden contains both very wealthy and poor people as well.
+The per capita income in Pittsfield - Chittenden in 2022 was $56,873, which is wealthy relative to Vermont and the nation.
+This equates to an annual income of $227,492 for a family of four.

 The people who call Pittsfield - Chittenden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pittsfield - Chittenden residents report their race to be White, followed by Asian.
 Important ancestries of people in Pittsfield - Chittenden include English, Irish, Italian, German, and French.